John Barbour (actor)

-John Barbour (born April 24, 1933) is a Canadian actor, comedian, and television host who has worked extensively in the United States.
-Barbour is the only performer in TV to win Emmys for both entertainment and news shows.
-Barbour is known as one of the hosts of the NBC reality television series Real People, for which he was also a creator and co-producer.
+John Barbour (April 24, 1933 – May 10, 2026) was a Canadian actor, comedian, documentarian, and television host who worked extensively in the United States.
+He was the only performer on television to win Emmys for both entertainment and news shows.
+Barbour was known as one of the hosts of the NBC reality television series Real People, for which he was also a creator and co-producer.